lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 second dataset can be changed through regeneration/re-ordering of the `MSnSetList` object.

-The final application “classify”, has been designed to view machine learning classification results according to user-specified thresholds for the assignment of proteins to its sub-cellular location, this is discussed later in the subsection *thresholding* in the *supervised machine learning section*.
+The final application *classify*, has been designed to view machine learning classification results according to user-specified thresholds for the assignment of proteins to its sub-cellular location, as discussed later in the subsection *thresholding* in the *supervised machine learning section*.